 Online Lectures, case analysis, Scenario Building, peer to peer discussions and group work.

-All who complete the program will be a Certified Supply Chain Leader.
+All who successfully complete the examination will be a awarded Certified Supply Chain Leader.

 Learning Outcomes & Benefits for your company